-10.6.5.2.
+- 10.6.5.2.
+These management practices shall meet the design criteria set forth in the most recent version of the Florida Department of Environmental Protection's (FDEP's) Erosion and Sediment Control Manual, shall be adequate to prevent the transportation of sediment from the site to the NPDES Permit Requirements, and shall be shown and noted on a separate erosion and sediment control plan in the construction plans.
+Sediment accumulations in the system from construction activities shall be removed when 50% full to prevent loss of storage volume.
+If Sedimentation occurs to off-site areas all work shall cease, siltation halted, and the area immediately restored and stabilized. - 10.6.5.3 All off-site drainage entering the property prior to the commencement of construction shall be accommodated and maintained through the construction period to prevent adverse impacts to upstream and downstream adjacent property. - 10.6.5.4 Clearing, except that necessary to establish sediment control devices, shall not begin until all sediment control devices have been installed properly. - 10.6.5.5 All inspection reports from a Qualified FDEP Stormwater Inspector shall be provided to the County upon request. - 10.6.5.26.
 All side slopes and other areas disturbed by construction shall be stabilized by sodding, hydro-mulching or other appropriate vegetative or non-vegetative erosion control measures.
-Grass shall be fully established prior to scheduling for final inspection of the project and/or acceptance by the public worksengineering services department.
+Contractors shall temporarily or permanently stabilize bare soils and soil stockpiles when the area is inactive for (14) fourteen days or more or has reached final grade.
+Grass shall be fully established prior to scheduling for final inspection of the project and/or acceptance by the Engineering Services department. - 10.6.6.

-10.6.6.
 Public safety.
-Normally dry basins designed to impound more than two (2) feet of water or permanently wet basins shall be designed with side slopes no steeper than four (4) feet horizontal to one (1) foot vertical (4:1) out to a depth of two (2) feet below the surface control elevation.
-As an alternative, the basins shall be fenced or otherwise restricted from public access if the slopes must be steeper due to space limitations or other constraints.

-10.6.7.
-Access and maintenance:

-10.6.7.1.
-Stormwater storage facilities shall be designed and constructed to permit adequate equipment access.
-Facilities designed and constructed to serve more than one (1) property owner, such as residential and non-residential subdivisions shall provide an access and maintenance buffer contained within a dedicated tract or easement designated for the stormwater storage facility adequate to provide for future maintenance.
+Normally dry basins designed to impound more than two (2) feet of water or permanently wet basins shall be designed with side slopes no steeper than four (4) feet horizontal to one (1) foot vertical (4:1) out to a vertical depth of two (2) feet, eight (8) feet horizontal below the surface control elevation normal water elevation.
+As an alternative, the basins shall be fenced or otherwise restricted from public access if the slopes must be steeper due to space limitations or other constraints. - 10.6.7.
+Access and maintenance: - 10.6.7.1.
+Stormwater storage facilities shall be designed and constructed to permit adequate equipment access to include minimum fifteen (15) foot right of way connecting the stormwater facility to the road for ingress/egress contained within the dedicated tract. - 10.6.7.2.
+Facilities designed and constructed to serve more than one (1) property owner, such as residential and non-residential subdivisions shall provide an access and maintenance buffer contained within a dedicated tract or easement designated for the stormwater storage facility adequate to provide for future maintenance. meeting the requirements below as measured from top of bank.
 Except where existing septic systems or wells are present on adjacent property, an access and maintenance buffer of width meeting the requirements below shall be provided landward of the top of bank elevation of all stormwater storage facilities.
 Where existing septic systems or wells are present on the adjacent property, a buffer of sufficient width to meet separation requirements between the stormwater storage facility and the well or septic system shall be provided as approved by the state health department or, in the case of public water wells, as approved by the St. Johns River Water Management District.
 Minimum buffer widths shall be based on the following unless the owner/applicant can demonstrate lesser widths will be adequate to provide maintenance of the stormwater storage facility: